run-ai/docs/docs/developer/metrics/metrics-api.md

 ---

-The purpose of this document is to detail the structure and purpose of metrics emitted by Run:ai to enable customers to create custom dashboards or integrate metric data into other monitoring systems.
+The purpose of this document is to detail the structure and purpose of metrics emitted by Run:ai.
+This enables customers to create custom dashboards or integrate metric data into other monitoring systems.

 Run:ai provides metrics via the [Run:ai Control-plane API](http://../admin-rest-api/overview.md).
 In the past, Run:ai provided metrics information via direct access to an internal metrics store.
 This method is deprecated but is still documented [here](http://metrics.md).